 law and policy.

-4. Has correctly implemented what has been applied for, on a technical environment before
+4. Has correctly implemented and tested, on a technical environment, what has been applied for, before going live.

 Malta Gaming Authority (MGA) Fit & Proper Test